Top 6 Best Tractor Tires – 2026 Reviews – Best in Quality

 How are tractor tires rated?

-Tractor tires are available in two main types of construction: bias-ply and radial.
-Bias-ply tires are less expensive and better suited for heavy loads and rough terrain, while radial tires provide better performance at higher speeds and on hard surfaces.
+• Tire construction: Tractor tires are commonly available in bias-ply and radial construction.
+Bias-ply tires are often strong for heavy loads and rough terrain, while radial tires usually offer better comfort, traction, and performance at higher speeds.

 What is the difference between R1 and R4 tractor tires?